jfmengels/blog/content/blog/keeping-things-in-order/index.md

 because it adds the least overhead (don't forget to benchmark though).
 It is also the most versatile, as you can choose to stop early ([to avoid lots of unnecessary computations](https://github.com/elm-community/result-extra/pull/29)) or even to explore more elements during the traversal (for tree-like data structures for instance).

+TODO A common advice to improve performance is to avoid doing unnecessary work.
+Preserving order is one of those pieces of work that could potentially be stripped.

+TODO Talk about the benefits of having an accumulator.

 ## Keeping the order

 If you have a keen eye or some experience with recursion/fold, then you'll notice there is one flaw in my recursive